redjax/redkb/docs/programming/python/dynaconf/index.md

 ### Environment Variables

 Dynaconf reads from the environment first.
-You can set environment variables on your host (Google 'how to set environment variable on <OS>' to see how to do this for your specific environment), or if you're running in Docker, with the `environment:` section.
+You can set environment variables on your host (search online for 'how to set environment variable on <OS>' to see how to do this for your specific environment), or if you're running in Docker, with the `environment:` section.

 When you define environment variables for Dynaconf to read, you should prepend the variable name with `DYNACONF_`.
 This prefix catches Dynaconf's attention right away and ensure that the value is read.
 If you are expecting a variable named, for example, `LOG_LEVEL`, you would set the environment variable `DYNACONF_LOG_LEVEL`, and the value will be accessible in a `Dynaconf()` object as `LOG_LEVEL`.
 Note that the `DYNACONF_` prefix is not needed when retrieving a value Dynaconf has already loaded, it's only necessary for telling Dynaconf to load that value in the first place.